Missing & Murdered

 The Yurok Missing & Murdered Indigenous People Program through culturally responsive approaches, community engagement, and dedicated investigative efforts, strives to end the crisis of violence against Indigenous communities.
 We are committed to ensuring that every life is valued, protected, and remembered.

-Mission of the To’ Kee Skuy’ Soo Ney-Wo-Chek’ Project
+To’ Kee Skuy’ Soo Ney-Wo-Chek’ Project

 The To’ Kee Skuy’ Soo Ney-Wo-Chek’ (I Will See You Again in a Good Way) Project is a Yurok Tribal Court initiative focused on justice, healing, and prevention.
 We honor and seek justice for missing and murdered Indigenous individuals by: